brianglass/anastasis/files/monday_matins5.md

 **Theotokion.
 Taking knowledge.**

-O pure and blessed, filled with GodÂ’s grace, together with the Powers on high, the Archangels and all the Bodiless ones, implore without ceasing him who through the compassion of his pity was born from you to grant us before the end amendment, pardon of sins and correction of life, that we may find mercy.
+O pure and blessed, filled with God’s grace, together with the Powers on high, the Archangels and all the Bodiless ones, implore without ceasing him who through the compassion of his pity was born from you to grant us before the end amendment, pardon of sins and correction of life, that we may find mercy.

 ****